Diagnostic Imaging at Black River Medical Center

 The radiologist will study your films and report the findings to the referring physician within 24 hours.
 Your referring physician will discuss the MRI results with you.

-Nuclear Cardiac Scanning, also called nuclear stress testing, is a type of imaging that shows the flow of blood through a patient’s heart, following an injection of a radiopharmaceutical substance or tracer.
-During the procedure, specialized images of the heart and the distribution of this tracer are obtained as the body moves through a scanner.
-When you visit you may have an Exercise Stress Test (nuclear scanning of your heart and exercise on a treadmill) or a Pharmaceutical Stress Test (a pharmaceutical used to replicate the effects of being on a treadmill).
+Nuclear Cardiac Imaging, also called a Nuclear stress test, is a type of imaging that shows the flow of blood through a patient’s heart, following an injection of a radiopharmaceutical substance or tracer.
+During imaging, specialized images of the heart and the distribution of this tracer are obtained.
+When you visit you may have an Exercise Stress Test (exercise on a treadmill) or a Pharmaceutical Stress Test (medicine used to replicate the effects of being on a treadmill) combined with the imaging.

 Nuclear scans can diagnose a number of medical conditions such as cancers, heart disease, and other conditions.
 The most common scans include: